20k-ultra/dotfiles/README.md

 ## Design Inspiration

-Repo is inspired by https://github.com/holman/dotfiles approach to dotfile management by seperating software into topics and defining common interfaces to installing and configuring them.
+Repo is inspired by https://github.com/holman/dotfiles approach to dotfile management by separating software into topics and defining common interfaces to installing and configuring them.